-After the 15 July coup attempt, government control over "mainstream" media increased even further.
-The visibility of the opposition members in the news media gradually deteriorated.
+After the 15 July coup attempt, government control over "mainstream" media and media critical of the government further increased.
+Large-scale lawsuits were systematically used against media outlets critical of the government.
+The visibility of opposition members in the news media gradually deteriorated.
 This was felt most dramatically by HDP parliamentarians who faced allegations of supporting terrorism and whose immunity was suspended in the months following 15 July.